 Medical Art – Scientific Art – Scientific Illustration – Medical Illustration – Fine Art – Appliqué Art

-Monday 17th June 2020 London This next carbon dust workshop event will be held within the Gordon Museum, Kings College, London in February 2020.
-If you are interested in an event please send me a message.
-Booking and further information will become available through www.maet.org.uk
+Future dates: the next carbon dust workshop event will be held within the Gordon Museum, Kings College in London either autumn 2020 or spring 2021.
+If you are interested in attending a future event please send me a message.

 Scientific Illustration – Monday 13th and Tuesday 14th July 2020